wireapp/brand/Tone of Voice.md

 * website _(One word.
 Refers to a collection of webpages.)_
 * megapixel
 * Wi-Fi _(hyphenated per iOS, OS X & Android)_
-* log in / out _(verb as in “log in to your account”)_
+* sign in / out _(verb: as in “sign in to your account” – not “log in”)_
-* login  _(one word if noun or adjective: “Please enter your login details”)_

-The default language for the International English site will be U.S. English — so no “u” in “color”, etc.
+The default language for Wire copy is U.S. English — so no “u” in “color”, etc.

 ### Security references
 We intentionally leave some elements of our UI copy abstract.
 This can help to protect users from people with malicious intent (for instance, bots searching for account details).